All together now! Queen Victoria’s right royal family gathering

 A good proportion of the Crown Heads of Europe, all together in the Green Drawing room at Windsor.
 Click to enlarge.

 I think this is a fabulous work of art.
 And a triumph of composition.
 Entitled simply 'The Family of Queen Victoria in 1887,' it really is worth taking a close-up view at the royal collection website.
 There, you can sweep around and zoom-in on all the individual characters.

 Queen Victoria and her Golden Jubilee

 The Queen commissioned it on the occasion of her Golden Jubilee in 1887, celebrating 50 years of her reign.
-A massive gathering of the children and grandchildren, clearly not everybody would have been present at precisely the same time.
-So they were each rendered separately, painted from life by the artist, then assembled into the final composition.
-It was intended to be an informal and natural composition, as requested by the Queen.
+A huge gathering of all the children and grandchildren, clearly not everybody could have been present at precisely the same time.
+So they were each rendered separately; painted from life by the artist at various times, and then assembled into the final composition.
+At the Queen's own request, it was always intended to be an informal and natural picture.
 The artist has succeeded admirably, I think, in achieving this.